Tamales de Masa- A Delightful Costa Rican Tradition

-Tamal asado is a type of tamale that is baked, not boiled.
-It is not wrapped in banana leaves, and it is sweet rather than savory.
-It does use masa dough, but milk and cheese are added for a smooth texture resembling an overboiled pudding.
+It’s also good to know that tamales de masa are baked, not boiled.
+They aren’t wrapped in banana leaves, and they are sweet rather than savory.
+The recipe does use masa dough, but milk and cheese are added for a smooth texture resembling an overboiled pudding.
+You then bake the masa and serve it warm.

 Ingredients